nu1lspaxe/express-library/README.md

 ### Dev Friendly Environment

-Your every changes can not be seen soon iff restart server.
+Your every change can not be seen soon iff restart server.
 Configure following setting to help your developing process easier.

 1. `npm install --save-dev nodemon`
 2. In `package.json`, edit as below